Village Pub Restaurant Review, Woodside

 Seared duck breast ($32) Toasted Farro, crimson turnips, date chutney was very good.
 Thinly sliced duck cooked to a medium rare with a slightly crispy skin.
 Nice hulled wheat under the duck.
 Could have used more of the delicious chutney.

-Chocolate Soufflé / Earl Grey Crème Anglaise (Please Allow 20 Minutes) ($14) was a beautiful Soufflé that had the tea based sauce poured table side.
+Chocolate Soufflé / Earl Grey Crème Anglaise (Please Allow 20 Minutes) ($15) was a beautiful Soufflé that had the tea based sauce poured table side.
 Sure to satisfy any Soufflé fan.
+Definitely save room for this.

 Roast Coffee Crème Brûlée / Candied Pecans / Milk Chocolate Stout Ice Cream ($12) looked unusual but proved to be a very nice dessert with a dual layer approach.